variantstudios/wisdomwaysacupuncture.com/_posts/2017-04-03-success-stories-from-the-clinic-lyme-disease.md

 As is also common, even from the first treatment, her body aches were noticeably improved.
 She also felt much more calm and able to manage her anxiety within the first week of treatment.

-After two weeks of treatment her insomnia was approx 25% better, and the nervy sensations started diminishing.&nbsp; She also reported that she couldn't remember the last time she'd had a headache.
+After two weeks of treatment her insomnia was approx 25% better, and the nervy sensations started diminishing.
+She also reported that she couldn't remember the last time she'd had a headache.

 She would get a burst of energy after each treatment that would last a couple hours, but then the fatigue would return.

-We started her on herbs during the second week.&nbsp; She immediately noticed her stools normalizing with the herbs.
+We started her on herbs during the second week.
+She immediately noticed her stools normalizing with the herbs.
 They were now mostly on the constipation side but she was now going every day, even if her stools were small hard balls.

 Her energy continued to lag, and she had a setback when her first period came after we'd started treatment.
-All her symptoms returned, one day feeling like we'd made no progress at all, which triggered intense anxiety for her.&nbsp; She stayed in bed for almost an entire day, feeling completely drained.
+All her symptoms returned, one day feeling like we'd made no progress at all, which triggered intense anxiety for her.
+She stayed in bed for almost an entire day, feeling completely drained.

 But she bounced back very quickly after her period was gone, and over the next month all her symptoms continued to gradually improve.
 We backed down to once/week treatments at week 5, once her subjective assessment was that she was about 50% improved overall.

 This patient, being prone to emotional tension, had more setbacks than the last patient.
-Every time she got emotionally wrapped up in some kind of "drama" in her life, she would have a bad day.&nbsp;
+Every time she got emotionally wrapped up in some kind of "drama" in her life, she would have a bad day.

 Still, except for that one day around her period, even her bad days now were better than most of her good days for the prior 8 months.